Pencroff/enumify-mod/README.md

-# TypeScript library starter
+# enumify-mod

-A starter project that makes creating a TypeScript library extremely easy.
+A JavaScript / TypeScript library for enums - mod of Enumify.

 ### Install